FalcoSuessgott/netbox-register-system/README.md

 - register: Registers the system with at netbox.
 - compare: Compares the system parameter with its registration onnetbox
 - delete: Deletes the system from netbox.
-- update: Updates the system parameter on netbox
+- update: Updates the systems parameter on netbox

 ## Examples
 ### register system